VIDEO COURSE

 Flaws and Contradiction

-While round characters may have defining characteristics and mannerisms, they should also have character flaws and contradictions that prevent them from veering into cliches.
-They are complex, stimulating readers’ interest and imagination as they come into conflict with others, or with themselves, in believable ways that challenge their values and provoke further introspection and development.
+While round characters may have defining strengths and positive traits, they should also have weaknesses and contradictions that prevent them from veering into cliches.
+They are complex, stimulating readers’ interest and imagination as they conflict with others or themselves in believable ways that challenge their values and provoke further introspection and development.

 Top Tip: Make sure your character has flaws and contradictions that are relevant, relatable, and realistic — revealing something new about them that feels essential to who they are, not random.